aldemirmuhammed/Smart-Home-Systems/README.md

 # Smart-Home-Systems
-Remote home sensors control in linuxta with c++.
+Remote home sensors control in Linux with c++.